 - Puzzles, cards, and board games

-As your time with us draws to a close, you will work with your therapist to make sure that a plan is put in place for your continued care.
+As your time with us at Highland Ridge Hospital draws to a close, you will work with your therapist to make sure that a plan is put in place for your continued care.
 Some of our patients decide that they still need the structure of an inpatient program and may decide to enter a residential treatment program.
-Others may feel they’ve made enough progress in our program to step down into our outpatient treatment options; our PHP or IOP are excellent options.
+Others may feel they’ve made enough progress in our program to step down into a structured partial hospitalization program (PHP) or intensive outpatient program (IOP).
 Still others may find that they’ve made enough progress in our program that they’re able to discharge to home with referrals to traditional outpatient therapy.
-Whatever your next step may be, the staff at Highland Ridge will do what they can to make sure you are fully prepared for your next treatment phase.
+Whatever your next step may be, the staff at Highland Ridge Hospital will do what they can to make sure you are fully prepared for your next treatment phase.

-Our location in Midvale, Utah, allows residents of the greater SLC area to get help with alcohol related health issues.
-Call one of our admissions counselors today for a free, confidential screening to see how Highland Ridge can help you regain a happy, healthy life.
+Our location in Midvale, Utah, allows residents of the greater SLC area to get help with alcohol-related health issues.
+Call one of our admissions counselors today for a free, confidential screening to see how Highland Ridge Hospital can help you regain a happy, healthy life.